magma/magma/docs/docusaurus/versioned_docs/version-1.2.0/orc8r/upgrade_1_2.md

 once you perform the Orchestrator data migrations, v1.1 deployments will lose access to a subset of the migrated data.

+Ensure that all Terraform state files (I.e. terraform.tfstate) are located within your working directory before proceeding.

 ## Helm 3 Upgrade

 Orchestrator v1.2 requires an upgrade from Helm 2 to Helm 3.
 Helm provides a